twanmulder/thats-an-egg-blog/content/blog/your-super-simple-intro-to-css-variables.md

 date: 2020-12-06T21:09:39.542Z
 title: Your super-simple intro to CSS Variables
 categories: CSS
-description: Get started with this powerful CSS feature
+description: In this article, I'll go through why you should know what CSS Variables are and how you can use them to level-up your CSS skills as a developer.
 ---
 ![Woman typing on laptop.
 Decorative image.](../../assets/cssvar-bg.jpg "Woman typing on laptop.
 Decorative image.")